-Without a doubt, one of our most magical memories together was watching the night sky light up with the swirling and snaking green tendrils of the aurora borealis.
+Without a doubt, one of our most magical memories together was watching the night sky light up with the swirling and snaking green tendrils of the aurora.
 It was a sight that cemented our love for Iceland and ensured that we'd return time and again.
-We've often joked to each other that if ever a favorable aurora forecast (more on that later) coincided with cheap airfare, we'd hop back over for a quick weekend jaunt.
+We've often said to each other that if ever a favorable aurora forecast (more on that later) coincided with cheap airfare, we'd hop back over for a quick weekend jaunt.
 It's been over 5 years since, with a single summer visit to Iceland in between (although Ann will gladly remind me of her layover without me).
 And then it happened.
 Kp 4-5. $270 roundtrip.
 It was time to return to the land of Ice and Fire.

 At the outset, the mission was simple: a trek into the Vatnajökull ice caves and a night of basking under the northern lights.
 But as word got around about our upcoming venture, our intimate weekend getaway quickly snowballed into a bit of an unruly party: Matt, our ever faithful third-wheel, and Ravi from the 2011 trip that started it all, plus their respective significant others Jenn and Elizabeth.
 And then there were Julia and Yin, not to be left out of the action, who joined in less than two days before departure (but only after Yin realized that he could make it back in time to still see the Superbowl).
 Heading into the weekend we closely monitored the Kp index and weather.
 All looked well and the excitement was palpable.